bengisusaahin/UdemyProjects/Project01/README.md

-Fragment, Navigation, recyclerView and SQLite used.
+Fragment, Navigation, recyclerView, and SQLite are used.